Return of ChebNet: Understanding and Improving an Overlooked GNN on Long Range Tasks: Introduction

 Despite their popularity, MPNNs exhibit pronounced shortcomings when made deeper and when capturing long-range dependencies \cite{dwivedi2022long}.
 Repeated neighborhood aggregations tend to cause \emph{representational collapse}, where node features become indistinguishable (often referred to as “oversmoothing”)~\cite{cai2020note,oono2020graph}, and information from distant nodes is “squashed” through narrow bottlenecks, limiting the ability to model global context~\cite{alon2021on}.
 In recent years, researchers have proposed various strategies to overcome these limitations.
 To mitigate oversmoothing, several models have drawn on principles from physics \cite{di2022graph,bodnar2022neural} to preserve feature diversity across layers.
 At the same time, efforts to capture long-range dependencies have led to graph-rewiring techniques \cite{topping2022understanding,gutteridge2023drew,barbero2023locality} that add or reweight edges to shorten information pathways, as well as the emergence of graph transformers \cite{dwivedi2020generalization}, which replace purely local aggregation with global self-attention mechanisms.
 Although these advances can alleviate depth-related pathologies, they often trade off numerous benefits that made MPNNs appealing: scalability, parameter efficiency, and to only process information along the graph’s edges.
 In this context, ChebNet and other spectral GNNs are usually relegated to a footnote - mentioned only as a predecessor to GCN, which is typically not revisited as a competitive baseline.

 In this work, we revisit ChebNet from first principles.
 We demonstrate that the original ChebNet (without any rewiring or attention mechanisms) already delivers state-of-the-art performance or is close on long-range graph tasks while scaling gracefully to large graphs.
 By deriving and analyzing ChebNet’s linearized dynamics, we prove that enlarging its receptive field introduces signal-propagation instabilities.
 To overcome this, we propose \texttt{Stable-ChebNet}, a minimal set of architectural modifications that restore stable propagation for arbitrarily large receptive fields, supported by both theoretical guarantees and empirical validation.
 To build intuition for our Stable-ChebNet framework, Figure \ref{fig:main_figure} illustrates how classical ChebNet filters (top) can exhibit unbounded dynamics, whereas our antisymmetric, forward-Euler discretization yields smooth, stable propagation (bottom).
-Across a suite of challenging long-range node- and graph-level benchmarks, \texttt{Stable-ChebNet} matches or outperforms state-of-the-art message-passing neural networks and graph transformers, while retaining the ChebNet backbone.
-We hope this work will reignite interest in spectral GNNs as a scalable, theoretically grounded alternative for long-range graph modeling.
+An intuitive heat-transfer analogy helps explain the difference: if we inject ‘heat’ at seed nodes, the high-order filters of vanilla ChebNet diffuse and dissipate this heat so that distant nodes cool rapidly.
+In contrast, the non-dissipative dynamics induced by the antisymmetric, forward-Euler step in Stable-ChebNet preserve energy, keeping temperatures higher at nodes many hops away.